Which European Parliament sights to visit

 Visitors make their way through the exhibition by using a tablet which again provides information in all 24 official languages of the European Union.
 The tablet contains floor plans of the entire House and lets visitors choose which objects on display they want to learn more about.

-Each floor also has kid-friendly “Discovery Spaces” where kids can learn about European history through hands-on activities.
+Each floor also has kid-friendly “Discovery Spaces” where kids can learn about European history through interactive activities.

 Practical information for visiting the House of European History

 Entry is free and just like at the Parlamentarium, you need to pass a quick security check when going in.
 Free lockers are available for your jacket and a small backpack or other things.

 Important: you need your ID or passport to be able to get a tablet.

 There's a gift shop, as well as a restaurant serving refined meals.

 If you're into European History, I recommend planning at least a few hours to visit the House.
 You can easily walk all the floors in an hour or two, but if you want to get all the information on the tablet, you'll need much more than that.
 If you live in Brussels or visit regularly, you could come back multiple times and just visit the House floor by floor.